qualabs/video-headline/infrastructure/README.md

     - AWS_SECRET_ACCESS_KEY: AWS secret access key.
     - AWS_SESSION_TOKEN: AWS session token (if required).

+   These variables can be found in AWS Command line or programmatic access.

 3. Once the implementation process has started through the console, you may be asked to confirm with a y/n, please confirm it.

 3. The url of the application will be displayed in the console